 Upstream processes between submission and acceptance have received some attention, but the changes have been incremental rather than radical.
 New formats and business models have brought forward this question again.

 This interesting round table brings forth key leaders in the industry to share their views on challenges, opportunities, and what the future of peer review may look like?
-Hear our expert panel from Proceedings of the National Academy of Sciences of the United States of America, Taylor and Francis, American Chemical Society, and Mellins Cohen Consulting delve deeper into the opportunities and challenges with peer review, bringing in perspectives from across the scholarly community
+Hear our panelists from Taylor and Francis (T&F), American Chemical Society (ACS), and Mellins Cohen Consulting delve deeper into the opportunities and challenges with peer review, bringing in perspectives from across the scholarly community.